krishnapriya-n/VCT-Hackathon/docs/prompts.md

     - <b>Rising Star Team Submission:</b> "Build a team that includes at least two semi-professional players, such as from VCT Challengers or VCT Game Changers.
 Define roles and discuss details of how these players were chosen."
         - <i>To be used for bonus prizing evaluation</i>

+### Note
+Finalists will receive additional follow-up prompts after the down selection process.
+Please ensure your digital assistant can elaborate on the team compositions and provide reasoning for questions such as "What recent performances or statistics justify the inclusion of *player name* in the team?"